Last updated on May 18th, 2021 at 11:29 am

 - Most of the studies are published in low impact factor journals, which often have low or no peer-review, or even in predatory journals that publish any article as long as they are paid.
 On the other hand, none of his articles are published in the premier journals for autoimmune disease, like The Journal of Allergy and Clinical Immunology or the Annals of the Rheumatic Diseases.
 If these anti-vaccine “researchers” actually had groundbreaking work that is supported by robust data, these journals would be begging to publish it.

-- Shoenfeld receives much of his research funding from the Children’s Medical Safety Research Institute (CMSRI), which was founded by the Dwoskin Foundation, who also supports the oft-retracted team of Christopher Shaw and Lucija Tomljenovic.
+- Shoenfeld receives much of his research funding from the Children’s Medical Safety Research Institute (CMSRI), which was founded by the Dwoskin Foundation, who also supports the research from the oft-retracted team of Christopher Shaw and Lucija Tomljenovic.

 - Of course, one of his studies, co-authored with the aforementioned Shaw and Tomljenovic, was retracted as a result of a “review by the Editor-in-Chief and evaluation by outside experts, confirmed that the methodology is seriously flawed, and the claims that the article makes are unjustified.”

-- In the rare studies that are backed by original data, Shoenfeld seems to rely upon small animal studies or case studies, both near the bottom of biomedical research.
+- In the rare studies that are backed by original data, Shoenfeld seems to rely upon small animal studies or case studies, both near or at the bottom of the hierarchy of biomedical research.
 Their value as evidence needs to be supported by real clinical research.

 Shoenfeld is just wrong